14 August through 1 November 2020

 CATEGORY C – ANYWAY SAFE

-Road, parking lot, field or wherever else the athlete can compete safely.
+Road, parking lot, field or wherever else the athlete can compete safely except on equipment like a treadmill.
 WMA Rules followed wherever possible.

 Result Accuracy Varies – There are many differences running 400m on a road.
 The road is probably not precisely level and measuring 400m is cumbersome.
 Similarly, creative ways athletes find to compete are different conditions than Category A which affect the potential accuracy of the performance time or measurement.